ADA Compliance for Banks - The Complete Guide for 2025

 • Providing an accessible website

 Additionally, under the ADA, banks need to make reasonable accommodations for employees with disabilities so that they can properly perform their duties.
-This includes, but isn't limited to, restructuring jobs, offering flexible work schedules, and modifying the workplace.

 We'll discuss both responsibilities in further detail later in the blog.
 You can click here to skip straight to that section.